telerik/winforms-docs/tools/visual-style-builder/control-specific-theme-tutorials/styling-radribbonbar.md

 Let’s start by opening the Visual Style Builder with the Windows 7 theme:

->note The Following article shows how you can load the predefined themes: [Loadin Predefined Themes]({%slug winforms/tools/visual-style-builder/working-with-visual-style-builder/loading-predefined-themes%})
+>tip The Following article shows how you can load the predefined themes: [Loadin Predefined Themes]({%slug winforms/tools/visual-style-builder/working-with-visual-style-builder/loading-predefined-themes%})

 ![tools-visual-style-builder-control-specific-theme-tutorials-styling-radribbonbar 001](images/tools-visual-style-builder-control-specific-theme-tutorials-styling-radribbonbar001.png)